-Crisis Loans are emergency payments for unforseen or unavoidable circumstances, Crisis Loans can be either applied for over the phone on the latest CRISIS LOAN NUMBER or you can us an application form.
-The maximum crisis loan ammount available to any one household is Â£1500, and this limit it non negotiable.
+Crisis Loans are emergency payments for unforeseen or unavoidable circumstances, Crisis Loans can be either applied for over the phone on the latest CRISIS LOAN NUMBER or you can use an application form.
+The maximum crisis loan amount available to any one household is Â£1500, and this limit is non-negotiable.
 If you have hit your limit you can no longer be awarded any further loans until you have paid back some of the debt owed.
-In these circumstances you can apply for a Community Care Grant
+In these circumstances, you can apply for a Community Care Grant

-To apply for a Crisis Loan online get the CRISIS LOAN ONLINE APPLICATION
+To apply for a Crisis Loan online get CRISIS LOAN ONLINE APPLICATION ADVICE

 In some circumstances Crisis Loan applications can be taken over the telephone in an interview that will take around half an hour, at the end of this time your application will be assessed by the person that you were speaking to whilst you are on hold and if awarded – the amount that can be paid to you will be sent to your local Jobcentre Plus office for collection as a Giro that you can take to exchange for cash at you nominated Post Office that day.

 The crisis loan application process is very simple, initially, you will need to call the Social fund telephone number for your area and go through a set of security questions ( you will need your National Insurance number) and once you have done this you will need to explain the circumstances of your crisis.